@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 Credit: Andre D. Wagner/Scuderia Ferrari

-In my first F1 article, which I wrote after Abu Dhabi 2021 – yeah, yeah, yeah.
+In my first F1 article, which I wrote after the 2021 Abu Dhabi Grand Prix – yeah, yeah, yeah.
 I stated that, “being Black is onerous.
 It can’t be overemphasized.
 And being a successful black person is even more arduous.
 The fields are littered with mines, and we are forced to swallow all kinds of bullshit.”
 Even though Hamilton has 7 World Championships across multiple teams, the chatter around him always sounds as if he still has something to prove.
-Because largely, the sport and the media that covers it bear inherent racist tendencies, so they find it difficult to recognize and accept Lewis in his true status.
+Because essentially, the sport and the media that covers it bear inherent racist tendencies, so they find it difficult to recognize and accept Lewis in his actual status.

-I cringe when some commentators overleverage the fact that this was the first time Lewis was driving a car that wasn’t powered by a Merc engine, and the fact that he was in a new team and will need time to acclimatize and learn how to drive the car efficiently.
+I cringe when some commentators overemphasize the fact that this was the first time Lewis was driving a car that wasn’t powered by a Merc engine, and the fact that he was on a new team and would need time to acclimate and learn how to drive the car efficiently.
 This is not because I was oblivious to this nuance, but those statements mostly sounded like an excuse.
-But I am appalled by those critics with their racist undertones and selective amnesia who blatantly disregard his great achievements.
+But I am appalled by those critics with their racist undertones and selective amnesia who blatantly disregard his outstanding achievements.

 Lewis won his first title at McLaren after narrowly missing out on becoming the first rookie to win an F1 title.
 Mind you, his teammate was the two-time world champion, Fernando Alonso.
 He then moved to Mercedes against all odds and dominated the sport like never before, being the first and only black driver in Formula One.
-Schumacher is undoubtedly one of the greatest drivers in Formula One, but when he returned to racing at Mercedes after a short retirement, it was nothing but an underwhelming stint.
-But no opinioner describes his career by that average stint, he is always Michael Schumacher, the 7-time world champion and the greatest of all time.
+Schumacher is undoubtedly one of the most significant drivers in Formula One.
+Still, when he returned to racing at Mercedes after a short retirement, it was nothing but an underwhelming stint.
+However, no one describes his career by that average stint; he is always Michael Schumacher, the 7-time world champion and the greatest of all time.

 Alonso is one of the most domineering racers of his generation and undoubtedly one of the greats to ever paddle an F1 machinery, but hasn’t won a single race since 2013.
-Yet they still celebrate his one-off performances like a championship win.
+Yet they still celebrate his one-off performances as if they were a championship win.

 Credit: https://www.statsf1.com/en/lewis-hamilton.aspx